LiorSinai/NonogramSolverCpp/README.md

 ## With Visual Studio Code

-1. In Developer Command Prompt for VS run `.`.
-This will open Visual Studio Code.
+1. In Developer Command Prompt for VS run `.` to open Visual Studio Code.
+2. Confirm the Microsoft cl.exe is working by typing `cl` in the command prompt.
 2. Run build task: Ctrl + Shift + B
-2. Run wihtout debugging: Ctrl + F5
+2. Run without debugging: Ctrl + F5

 ## With the command line